Many companies want to attract and keep employees from all genders, realizing the benefits of having a diverse staff.

 Payscale’s 2023 State of the Gender Pay Gap Report

-This study revealed that women receive 83 cents for every dollar men receive.
-Even when female employees have the same skills and qualifications as their male coworkers and perform the same responsibilities, they are consistently paid less without reason.
+This study found that women get 83 cents for every dollar men get, even if they have the same skills and do the same job.
+They are paid less for no clear reason.

 Tips: